gbdev/pandocs/content/Reducing_Power_Consumption.md

 Using the STOP Instruction
 --------------------------

-The STOP instruction is intended to switch the gameboy into VERY low power standby mode.
+The STOP instruction is intended to switch the Game Boy into VERY low power standby mode.
 For example, a program may use this feature when it hasn\'t sensed keyboard input for a longer period (for example, when somebody forgot to turn off the gameboy).